Liu-Hy/GenoTex/README.md

 The code part of the benchmark includes:

 - **code/**: Contains our code for gene expression data analysis.
 The main part is the code for preprocessing each cohort dataset, organized by predefined trait names.
-We provide the code as Jupyter Notebook files with the name '{cohort_ID}.ipynb', showing the output of each step to facilitate interactive analysis. `regress.py` implements our regression analysis method in fixed logic, for solving the gene identification problems in our benchmark.
+We provide the code as Jupyter Notebook files with the name '{cohort_ID}.ipynb', showing the output of each step to facilitate interactive analysis. `regress.py` implements our regression analysis method in fixed logic, for solving the NGS analysis problems in our benchmark.

 - **tools/**: Contains the function tools that are accessible to both human bioinformaticians and LLM agents for gene expression data analysis.

 - **utils/**: Contains the helper functions used for this project outside of the data analysis tasks, e.g., experiment logging, evaluation metrics, etc.

 - **download/**: Contains the scripts for programmatically searching and downloading input gene expression datasets, and acquiring domain knowledge files from public repositories.
-It also includes the script for selecting important trait-condition pairs to form our gene identification problems.
+It also includes the script for selecting important trait-condition pairs to form our NGS analysis problems.

 - **Documentation files**: `datasheet.md` provides the [Datasheets for Datasets](https://arxiv.org/abs/1803.09010) documentation of our benchmark, and `metadata.json` provides [the Croissant metadata](https://github.com/mlcommons/croissant) in [JSON-LD](https://json-ld.org/) format.